A Comparison between IronXL and Spire XLS

 What is Spire.XLS for .NET?

-Spire.XLS for .NET is a professional Excel .NET API that allows developers to create, read, write, convert, and print Excel files in various .NET applications.
-It supports both classic and modern Excel formats and offers features like encryption, decryption, and worksheet management.
+Spire.XLS for .NET is a professional Excel API that allows developers to create, read, write, convert, and print Excel files in various .NET applications, supporting multiple frameworks and formats.